Xu Qian: Career

 In 1907, Xu Qian graduated and was made counselor in the Ministry of Justice, where he presided over the Law Compilation and Inspection Office and participated in the formulation of new laws.
 One important law he participated in the drafting of was the "Regulations on the Reform of the Judicial System".
 In 1908, he served as the director of a local court and handled more than a thousand cases a year for several years.
 Later, he was promoted to Higher Court Procurator.
-Xuantong In April 1910, Xu Qian was sent to Washington, D.C. in the United States together with Xu Shiying to participate in the eighth session the Universal Conference on Reforming the Prison and Judicial System.
-Along the way, he visited in London, Paris, Rome, Berlin, Moscow and other places to inspect the judicial systems of various countries.
+Xuantong In April 1910, Xu Qian was sent to Washington, D.C. in the United States together with Xu Shiying to participate in the eighth session of the Universal Conference on Reforming the Prison and Judicial System.
+Along the way, he visited London, Paris, Rome, Berlin, Moscow and other places to inspect the judicial systems of various countries.
 He returned to China in the spring of 1911.